AC-Aksan/Cabeiri/README.md

 - `|initiate`
   Used to fire the initial outgoing webhook and begin listening on the incoming webhook, mentions the initiator on completion, in channel if localized or DMs otherwise.

+- `|validate`
+  Used to fire a confirmatory outgoing webhook and adds the chain to the valid list if successful, mentions the initiator on completion, in channel if localized or DMs otherwise.

+- `|chain`
+  Used to connect all the validated chains into one giant chain.

 # Webhook Request Format
   The expected format of the final HTTP POST request matches the first in consisting of a JSON body with the following keys, `id` unique to the user and consistent between activations and `payload` unique to the activation.
 A message without the correct `id` for the URL that is being used will be rejected but the `payload` does not need to be correct to the activation.
 Overall the outgoing message serves as an example for the ingoing message.